killercup/scribbles/_posts/2022-01-10-bevy-labels.md

 ## How to bevy

-Bevy really wants you to use its entity component system architecture to structure your games.
+Bevy really wants you to use its entity-component-system architecture to structure your games.
 What is boils down to is writing functions ("systems") that use queries to fetch and update components and resources.